Ultimate Guide to Japanese Language Schools in Tokyo

 - Is there an entrance fee?

-- How many months do you have to pay for in advance?
+- How many months do I have to pay for in advance?

 - How many lessons can I take in one week?

-- Lesson: Do I have to learn to read and write kanji?
+- Will I learn to read and write kanji?

-- Lesson: How many students are in the class?
+- How many students are in the class?

-- Lesson: Do I study with the same teacher each week?
+- Will I study with the same teacher each week?

-Some schools charge an entrance fee from around 10,000 - 30,000 yen, which is standard when enrolling in a membership plan.
-Make note of any facility fees and lesson material fees.
-It’s also important to double-check on how many students are in each group lesson.
-Some schools have classes with 15 - 20 students while others offer smaller sizes from 4 - 8 students.
+It’s important to double-check on how many students are in each group lesson.
+Some schools have classes with 15-20 students while others offer smaller sizes from 4-8 students.

 You should also find out where the majority of their students come from.
 It can be tough to make friends with classmates who do not understand your native language, especially when all of you are beginning Japanese students.